graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-active_learning.md

 <img class="constrained_img" src="{{ page.image_dir | append: 'EQN-Learnability.png' | relative_url }}" alt="Equation for reproducible holdout loss selection, aka the 'learnability criterion'.">

-With the score defining an example as "learnable" if the model being trained has high loss for the example and a pretrained reference model has low loss.
+with the score defining an example as "learnable" if the model being trained has high loss for the example and a pretrained reference model has low loss.

 When accounting for the cost of training and inference for the reference model, current approaches aren't able to offer a net reduction in training costs.

 ### Their method

-The authors propose using a small model alongside the large model, and maintaining two sets of weights for it: pretrained reference weights $\theta_r$ and online "co-trained" weights $\theta_o$.
+The authors propose using a small model alongside the large model, and maintaining two sets of weights for the small model: pretrained reference weights $\theta_r$ and online "co-trained" weights $\theta_o$.
 The learnability score calculated cheaply with these two sets of weights on the full batch is used to select a subset of the batch for training the larger learner model $\theta_l$.

 <img class="constrained_img" src="{{ page.image_dir | append: 'ALG-Policy.png' | relative_url }}" alt="Algorithm for ClassAct/ActiveCLIP, showing how the active learning sampling works in practice.">